-Normal pressure hydrocephalus, a form of adult hydrocephalus, is a type of hydrocephalus that usually occurs in adults age 60 or older.
+Normal pressure hydrocephalus (NPH) is a type of hydrocephalus that usually occurs in adults age 60 or older.
 It also can occur in younger adults, but that is less common.
-Normal pressure hydrocephalus occurs gradually over time.
+NPH occurs gradually over time.

-Symptoms of normal pressure hydrocephalus are similar to the symptoms of dementia.
-Sometimes adults are told they have dementia, but they really have normal pressure hydrocephalus.
-When normal pressure hydrocephalus is properly identified, treatment is successful more than 80 percent of the time.
+Symptoms of NPH are similar to the symptoms of dementia.
+Sometimes adults are told they have dementia, but they really have NPH.
+When NPH is properly identified, treatment is successful more than 80 percent of the time.

 What is normal pressure hydrocephalus?

-When an injury or illness in an adult causes cerebrospinal fluid to build up in the ventricles, it is called normal pressure hydrocephalus.
+When the body’s system of producing and draining CSF does not work right, CSF builds up slowly in the ventricles.
+In an adult, this condition is called normal pressure hydrocephalus or NPH.
 For a while, the ventricles expand to make room for the extra fluid.
 Eventually, however, the fluid puts pressure on the brain.
 The pressure causes symptoms that are similar to dementia or Alzheimer’s.
-Because normal pressure hydrocephalus usually occurs in adults who are 60 years old or older, it may seem as if the patient has dementia.
+Because NPH usually occurs in adults who are 60 years old or older, it may seem as if the patient has dementia.

 - Trouble walking, standing or balancing (gait)

 - Trouble remembering things or identifying familiar objects (cognition)

 - Trouble controlling your bladder (urinary incontinence)